 Exit fees and what you should know

-At KinCare, we want to make it as easy as possible for you to choose the most suitable provider for your needs so we won’t charge you joining, upgrade or exit fees.
+At KinCare, we want to make it as easy as possible for you to choose the most suitable provider for your needs so we won’t charge you upgrade or exit fees.
 We focus on delivering a great service and being a provider that you’ll choose to stay with.
 That’s why we won’t lock you in.

 Recent media reports have highlighted cases where home care customers have been charged unexpected or hidden exit fees.
 We’re here to help you understand what you should be looking out for.

 Under the new reforms, providers can now charge you a fee if you choose to leave and go to another provider.
-This is a newly introduced discretionary fee which helps providers to cover the administration costs incurred when transferring you to the new provider.
+This is a newly introduced discretionary fee which helps providers to cover the administration costs incurred when transferring you to your new provider.

 An exit fee is only payable if it is outlined in your Home Care Agreement.
 If it is stated in the contract you signed, the specified amount will be deducted from any unused funds you have when you leave your provider.
 A provider cannot charge you an exit fee if it is not agreed on in your contract, and they cannot introduce this fee after you have signed your agreement.